First Selectman: Roy A. Piper

 Friday: 9:00am to 1:30pm

 Temporary pistol permits are processed through the Selectmen's Office.
-The applicant must be a Canterbury resident, 21 years of age and must complete an NRA certified course.
+The applicant must be a Canterbury resident, 21 years of age, or older, and must have completed an NRA certified course.
 The Pistol Permit Application and the State and FBI fingerprint cards can be picked up at the Selectmen's Office.
 The applicant must then be fingerprinted.
-The applicant brings back the completed fingerprint cards, copy of NRA certificate, the completed application and three checks: $16.50 to "Treasurer, State of CT", $50.00 to "Treasurer, State of CT" and $70.00 to the "Town of Canterbury" .
+The applicant brings back the completed fingerprint cards, copy of NRA certificate, copy of birth certificate or passport, the completed application and three checks: $14.75 to "Treasurer, State of CT", $50.00 to "Treasurer, State of CT" and $70.00 to the "Town of Canterbury" .
 This information is sent to the State Police.
-Historically, the background check takes two weeks to come back from the State and eight weeks to come back from the FBI.
+Historically, the background check takes approximately two weeks to come back from the State and up to eight weeks to come back from the FBI.

 Visit The Board of Selectman page for meeting agendas and recordings